CMB2/CMB2/readme.txt

 * [CMB2 Field Type: CMB2 Roadway Segments](https://github.com/pixelwatt/cmb2-roadway-segments) by [pixelwatt](https://github.com/pixelwatt): This plugin adds a new CMB2 fieldtype for drawing roadway segments onto a map and provides a shortcode for display.
 * [CMB2 Field Type: Font Awesome](https://github.com/serkanalgur/cmb2-field-faiconselect) by [serkanalgur](https://github.com/serkanalgur): This plugin adds a new CMB2 field type for selecting Font Awesome icons.
 * [CMB2 Field Type: Typography](https://github.com/eduplessis/cmb2-typography) by [eduplessis](https://github.com/eduplessis): This plugin adds a new CMB2 field type "Typography" and it use jQuery fontselect for the font-family selection.
+* [CMB2 Field Type: Markdown](https://github.com/Rekenna/cmb2-markdown) by [Rekenna](https://github.com/Rekenna): This plugin adds a new CMB2 field type "CMB2 Markdown" where you can type in markdown and view a live preview of the results or convert to html with a button.

 ##### Other Helpful Resources
 * [WordPress Shortcode Button](https://github.com/jtsternberg/Shortcode_Button): Uses CMB2 fields to generate fields for shortcode input modals.